- Complete a brief interest form that provides Coro with basic contact information.

-- Fill out a full online Application by January 20, 2016.
-The online Application requires:
+- Fill out a full online application by January 11, 2022 at 11:59pm PST.
+The online application requires:

 Based on a review of the written application materials, Coro invites 36 finalists to attend a daylong assessment, Selection Day, at each Coro location in March.
 Candidates are notified in February if they are selected as finalists.
 Finalists attend the Selection Day at the Center that reviewed their application.
 More information on Selection Day is provided to finalists upon notification in February.

 Fellows classes are selected from among the finalists based on numerous factors, including: skills and abilities of the individual; diversity of experiences and perspectives among class members; ability of Fellows to learn from and work with each other; regional leadership needs; and others.
 Invitations to successful candidates to join the Coro Fellows Program are extended in April.
 Centers also maintain a list of alternates who may receive an invitation to join the program later.